mhsmathew/zoom-saver/README.md

 ## Accomplishments that we're proud of

 I was very surprised to learn how useful Arduino-controlled servos can be for projects like this.
 I am pretty proud of creating a working webcam cover that really does satisfy the anxiety of many students like myself when having a camera on in our private homes.
-Also, being able to notify
+Also, being able to notify people have these changes can be very helpful for those of us that are rather forgetful.

 ## What we learned